xmake-io/xmake-docs/features/autogen.md

-we need not write any make-like file (xmake.lua, makefile.am, cmakelist.txt, etc.) and also build it directly.
+# Autogeneration

+Xmake supports the autogeneration of project files, including it's own!
+While it won't work for every project (as is the nature of these things), it should work for basic and medium complexity projects.
+You do not need to write any "make-like" file (`xmake.lua`, `makefile`, `CMakeLists.txt`, etc.).
-It will scan all source files and generate xmake.lua automatically for building project.

-And xmake will detect 'main' function in source file in order to distinguish between static libraries and executable programs.
+The fool will scan all of the source files and generate an `xmake.lua` automatically based on your product structure.
+Xmake will try to detect a `main` function in the source files to distinguish between the source code for libraries and executable programs.

-(Currently, only projects with single-level directory are supported)

-### Used scenes
+If autogeneration succeeds, you should still look through the generated `xmake.lua` and make any changes you need, and make sure everything worked well.

+Currently, projects that use directories in multiple levels are *not* supported.
+Appologies.

+## Use cases

 1. Temporarily quickly compile and run some scattered test code
-2. Try porting and compiling other open source libraries
+2. A starting point to porting and compiling open source code
-3. Quickly create a new xmake project based on existing code
+3. Quickly create a new Xmake project based on existing code

-### How to use it
+## How to use it

-Execute xmake directly in the directory with the source code (no xmake.lua), and follow the prompts:
+Execute Xmake directly in the directory with the source code (no xmake.lua), and follow the prompts:

 ```bash
 $ xmake